gotreasa/double_characters/docs/NOTES.md

 * ✅ should give 'aa' for the input 'a'
 * ✅ should give 'AA' for the input 'A'
 * ✅ should give 'SSttrriinngg' for the input 'String'
-* 🚧 should give 'HHeelloo WWoorrlldd' for the input 'Hello World' HHeelllloo  WWoorrlldd'
+* ✅ should give 'HHeelloo WWoorrlldd' for the input 'Hello World'
-* ⚠ should give '1223344!!__  ' for the input '1234!_ '
+* 🚧 should give '11223344!!__  ' for the input '1234!_ '